JuliaPy/CondaPkg.jl/README.md

 The next time dependencies are resolved, a Conda environment specific to your current Julia project is created with these dependencies.

-Dependencies from `CondaPkg.toml` files in any packages installed in the current environment are also included.
+Dependencies from `CondaPkg.toml` files in any packages installed in the current project are also included.
 This means that package authors can write a `CondaPkg.toml` file and dependencies should just work.

 ### API